BDC Hamburger Icon

 • Fires, floods and natural disasters

-Different states exclude certain situations that can be covered by workers’ compensation.
+Different states exclude certain situations from workers’ compensation coverage.
 Here are some examples of employee actions that would not qualify for workers’ compensation:

-• Gets injured in a fight with another employee
+• Employee gets injured in a fight with another employee.

-• Becomes injured due to drug or alcohol intoxication
+• Employee becomes injured due to drug or alcohol intoxication.

-• Gets injured or dies on the commute to work (but not in the course of doing their job)
+• Employee gets injured or dies on the commute to work but not in the course of doing their job.

-• Experiences emotional injury without an accompanying physical injury
+• Employee experiences emotional injury without an accompanying physical injury.

 How much does workers’ compensation insurance cost?

-• Types of injuries or illnesses covered by insurance
+• Types of injuries or illnesses covered by the insurance

 • Types of benefits and employee care provided